 Thus, I decided to merge modern Jezzar Pasha Mosque into an old photo:

-BTW, if you want to read about Acre check out: A day in Old Acre
+BTW, if you want to read about Acre check out Acre Guide.

 Then and Now Photos – Haifa